kcdstoragews/lab/README.md

        sh prework.sh

-## :trident: Scenario 01 - storage classes, persistent volumes & persistent volume claims :trident:
+## :trident: Scenario 01 - storage classes, persistent volumes & persistent volume claims
 ____
 **Remember All needed files are in the folder /root/kcdlondon/lab/scenario01 please ensure that you are in this folder now you can do this with the command "cd root/kcdlondon/lab/scenario01"**
 ____